-If you're correcting the qualified health plan expenses allocable to qualified family leave wages that you reported on Form 941, line 20, enter the total corrected amount for all employees in column 1.
+If you're correcting the qualified health plan expenses allocable to qualified family leave wages for leave taken after March 31, 2020, and before April 1, 2021, that you reported on Form 941, line 20, enter the total corrected amount for all employees in column 1.
 In column 2, enter the amount you originally reported or as previously corrected.
 In column 3, enter the difference between columns 1 and 2.
 Enter the corrected amount from column 1 on Worksheet 1, Step 2, line 2f.